New Opera Singapore

 New Opera Singapore (NOS) is an Institution of Public Character Charity (IPC UEN: 201114924K) founded in July 2011 by Korean-Singaporean Soprano, Jeong Ae-Ree.
 It is a Major Company grant recipient of the National Arts Council, Singapore for the FY 2019 - 2022.

 Past productions

 2017: Monteverdi L'incoronazione di Poppea (The Coronation of Poppea).
 This production was staged at Victoria Theatre on 29 July 2017 and 30 July 2017.
 The storyline was based on events during the reign of Emperor Nero in ancient Rome.
-Nerone's mistress Poppea position herself as empress and sly by ruthlessly removing all opponents and obstacles, while the bad guys win in the end.

 Pergolesi Stabat Mater.
 This production was staged at Victoria Concert Hall on 7 April 2017.
-In 1735 Giovanni Battista Pergolesi composed The Stabat Mater, that is why The New Opera Singapore performed it down to its barest bones with just four singers but never more than two were singing at any given time.
-As string quartet and a chamber organ was used.
+Four singers, a string quartet and a chamber organ was used.